kampute/kampose/docs/command-line.md

 - `config-file` - Path to your configuration file.
 Defaults to `kampose.json` in the current directory if not specified.
 You can omit the `.json` extension and it will be added automatically.

 ##### Options:
+- `-c, --clean` - Clean the output directory before generating documentation.
 - `-d, --debug` - Enable detailed logging to help diagnose issues during the documentation generation process.
 - `-h, --help` - Show help information for the build command

+> Be cautious when using the `--clean` option, as it deletes all contents of the configured output directory before generating new documentation.
+This can cause data loss if the output directory contains important files or is misconfigured.

-> The `--debug` option only affects the verbosity of the output when redirected (e.g., to a log file or CI/CD system).
+> The `--debug` option increases logging verbosity when output is redirected (for example, to a log file or CI system).
+For normal console output it only enables stack traces for unhandled exceptions.

 ##### Examples:
 ```bash